ManifoldScholar/manifold-docs/_docs/projects/customizing/appearance.md

 ![Activity Feed](/docs/assets/projects/activity-feed.png)

 This can be used by those publishers whose projects don't warrant an `Recent Activity` section or who don't want to curate what appears in the section.
 For more about manually adjusting `Recent Activity` blade, see the [Activity section](activity.html).

+## Project Image

+For information about changing the project thumbnail (visible in the `Projects Library`), see customizing [general](/docs/projects/customizing/general.html)